 It is the page on which you will get a quick overview of what is currently happening on your site.

 In this tutorial, we are going to take a deep dive in understanding the WordPress Dashboard.
-This tutorial is part of the WordPress tutorial for beginners series.
-Read that series if you want to learn more about WordPress.

 With that said, let us begin.

 WordPress Dashboard Overview

 Once you login to your WordPress Admin Panel, you will land on the Dashboard page.

 NOTE: By the way, if you are not aware of how to get to the WordPress Admin Panel, then put the word “admin” or “wp-admin” or “login” after the URL of your site.
 For example, if your site’s URL is http://www.myawesomesite.com then you can log in to your WordPress Admin Panel at http://www.myawesomesite.com/admin or at http://www.myawesomesite.com/wp-admin or http://www.myawesomesite.com/login.